UAE: Party games for 60-year-olds? Fun meetups help elderly beat loneliness

 With humans living longer than ever before, senior citizens are at risk of facing an epidemic of loneliness and neglect.
 October 1 was observed as International Day of Older Persons by the UN.
 This year, the theme centred around ageing with dignity and strengthening the support system for older persons worldwide.

-Internal medicine consultant and geriatrician Dr Salwa Alsuwaidi highlighted how people are now living longer.
+Consultant Geriatrician, Dr Salwa Alsuwaidi, highlighted how people are now living longer.

 “Before the unification of the UAE, the average life expectancy was 53 years,” she said.
 “But now, with the improvement of health services in the country and the interventions we have, the average life expectancy is 80 years.
 People are living longer and the management of their health is becoming an important topic.”